fmendozaro/spring-blog/README.md

 ### First steps

+1. Clone this repo locally.
 1. Create an `application.properties` file with valid credentials for a MySQL connection, use the `application.properties.example` as a template.
+1. Add any API keys needed to test the full functionality .
 1. If you want to use the seeder file leave the `seed.db=true` property, change it to: `seed.db=false` or any value that makes sense to you when you don't want to seed the database.

 ### Some General Examples